BeaAnt/multiEnvMeanStackDeploy/README.md

 **Create a Github Environments**
 Click on tab *Settings* of the Github repo, go to *Environments* section.
 Click *New environment* to create 2 environment:
 DEV -> to deploy the code in a development environment
 PROD -> to deploy the code in a production environment.
 Configure a protection (approval) rule in the environment:The distribution process will be suspended until approval is granted before the PROD run

+**Quality check with sonarQube**
+1. Create a Sonarqube project
+2. Create a sonar-project.properties file in project’s root folder (branch dev): this file contains the project key that identifies the project in the SonarQube service
+3. Configure a workflow YAML file with https://github.com/marketplace/actions/sonarqube-scanner-action
-Github secret:
+4. Create a Github secret:
 SONAR_HOST_URL – Required this tells the scanner where SonarQube is hosted
 SONAR_TOKEN – Required this is the token used to authenticate access to SonarQube